Understanding Google Ads Optimization Score

 According to Google’s official documentation9, “Optimization score is not used by your Quality Score or AdRank.”
 In other words, your optimization score is not used during the ad auction calculations.

-Google Optimization Score Tips
+Google Ads Optimization Score Tips

-While things are changing rapidly and each account is different, these are the Recommendations that we ignore most of the time.
+Although things are changing rapidly and each account is different, these are the Recommendations that we ignore most of the time.

 - Enable Search Partners